opentracing/specification/specification.md

 For platforms where the call-context is explicitly propagated down the execution chain -such as `Go`-, such context can be used to store the active `Span` at all times.

 For platforms not propagating a call-context, it is inconvenient to pass the active `Span` from function to function manually.
-For those platforms, the `Tracer` interface must contain a `ScopeManager` instance that stores and handles the active `Span` through a container interface, called `Scope`.
+For those platforms, the `Tracer` interface must contain a `ScopeManager` instance that stores and handles the active `Span` with the help of the `Scope` interface to end its active period.

 ### `Tracer`